-One of the main goals for those that choose to work out is how to gain muscle.
+One of the main goals for anyone that spends time in the gym is to gain muscle.
 I find that a lot of people believe that to gain more they have to workout more.
 While there can be some truth to this belief, it does come with a big caveat: more training will lead to more gains ONLY when your body has the capacity to do so.
-What this means is, that in order for you to benefit from more training, a lot of starts have to align...do you sleep enough, do you eat right, are you functioning mentally, physically, and emotionally well, do your genetics support more training/muscle, are you on ergogenic aids that support more growth, etc.
+What this means is, that in order for you to benefit from more training, a lot of stars have to align...do you sleep enough, do you eat right, are you functioning mentally, physically, and emotionally well, do your genetics support more training/muscle, are you on ergogenic aids that support more growth, etc.

 You may have the strength to sprint a mile without stopping and then lift 400lbs off of the floor, but why can't you seem to sprint 1.5 miles and then lift 450lbs off of the floor